JulianOfThePipol/tenth-angular-challenge/README.md

-# NinthChallenge
+# TenthChallenge

-This is a project developed for Applaudo Studios's Trainee Program's Ninth Week Challenge.
+This is a project developed for Applaudo Studios's Trainee Program's Tenth Week Challenge.
+It's focus is the testing done on the proyect created on the ninth week.
+It also has new animations for the page changes, and has the animation of the matdialog modified.
+Tests have been added to fullfill all te points required, including tests for the reducers of both ngrx stores.
+A preloading strategy has also been added.
-It is a SPA for an e-commerce which comunicates with the Api provided in this week's documentation.
+The project is a SPA for an e-commerce which comunicates with the Api provided in this week's documentation.
 The webpage consists in three main parts:

     The login page, which provides a simple form to sign into the app.